 Layers are an important part of how Photoshop works.
 Using layers in your photoshop workflow will help you make non-destructive edits while maintaining the ability to go back and modify prior changes.
-Many of my students find layers a bit confusing at first so here are some basics to help you get started using layers in Photoshop.
+Many of my students find layers a bit confusing at first so here are some basics to help you get started using layers in Photoshop CC.

 Different Types of Layers in Photoshop